hautonjt/data-pipeline/docs/pipeline.md

 }
 </style>

-To begin, we will use `git clone` to fetch the source code of our data pipeline.
+To begin, we will use `git clone` to fetch the source code of our data pipeline and re-create the entire Kubernetes setup we had deployed yesterday.
 ```
 cd ~
 git clone https://github.com/hautonjt/data-pipeline
 cd data-pipeline
+./day1.sh
 ```
-Now we will run `day1.sh`, which will re-create the entire Kubernetes setup we had deployed yesterday.

 We will be extracting logs from every Kubernetes container using Filebeat, memory and CPU usage of the containers and hosts using Metricbeat, and network connection information using Packetbeat.
-We will also demonstrate how to extend Metricbeat to extract metrics from the Prometheus exporters in MonArch as well.
+We will also demonstrate how to extend Metricbeat to extract metrics from the Prometheus exporters in Monarch as well.

 ---